 Solution 1: Restart your Device

-Usually, the “Mobile network not available” error can be fixed just by restarting your android device.
-Restarting helps your phone regaining memory and fixing the crashes, which eventually fixes most operations.
+Usually, the “Mobile network not available” error can be fixed just by restarting your Android device.
+Restarting helps your phone regain memory and fix the crashes, which eventually fixes most operations.
 All the background apps and memory losses, which may create the network issue, can also be solved simply with a restart.

 Solution 2: Manual Search Solution

-When you see the error mobile network not available, it could be that your phone could not set an automatic connection with the network.
+When you see the error, it could be that your phone could not set an automatic connection with the network.
 If this is the problem, follow the steps below to do a manual search and fix the problem.